NextronSystems/aurora-agent-manual/usage/what-is-aurora.rst

 It has a few technical limitations, doesn't use our private Sigma rule set, lacks resource control features and special modules.

-Additional features in the full version:
+Features and services that are not included in the Aurora Lite version:

-- Comfortable Aurora Agent and Sigma rule management via ASGARD Management Center
+- No comfortable Sigma rule management via ASGARD Management Center
-- Additional detection modules (not Sigma-based; e.g. Cobalt Strike beaconing, LSASS dumping)
+- No additional detection modules (non-Sigma-based detection; e.g. Cobalt Strike beaconing, LSASS dumping)
-- Nextron Sigma rule feed
+- No private Nextron Sigma rule feed
-- Encrypted Sigma rules (protect rules from spying eyes or the AV)
+- No encrypted Sigma rules (protect rules from spying eyes or the AV)
-- Log output rate throttling
+- No UDP/TCP Output
-- CPU load limiting
+- Only 2 rules with response actions allowed